sous-chefs/nagios/README.md

 The recipe does the following:

-1. Searches for members of the sysadmins group by searching through 'users' data bag and adds them to a list for notification/contacts.
+1. Searches for users in 'users' databag belonging to to 'sysadmins' group and authorizes them to access the Nagios web UI and receive notification e-mails.
-2. Search all available roles and build a list which will be the Nagios hostgroups.
+2. Searches all available roles/environments and builds a list which will become the Nagios hostgroups.
-3. Search for all nodes of each role and add the hostnames to the hostgroups.
+3. Places nodes in Nagios hostgroups by role / environment membership.
 4. Installs various packages required for the server.
-5. Sets up some configuration directories.
+5. Sets up configuration directories.
 6. Moves the package-installed Nagios configuration to a 'dist' directory.
 7. Disables the 000-default VirtualHost present on Debian/Ubuntu Apache2 package installations.
-8. Enables the Nagios web front end configuration.
-9. Sets up the configuration templates for services, contacts, hostgroups and hosts.
+8. Templates configuration files for services, contacts, contact groups, templates, hostgroups and hosts.
+9. Enables the Nagios web UI.
+10. Starts the Nagios server service

 server\_package